Unique and Original

 Several people on the tour remarked that the interior reminded them of a ship.
 Dominique Yancey asked Max Jacobson what the inspiration for the ceiling was.
 Jacobson said it was a long time ago and he didn't remember.
 Virginia Mudd had a lot of input into the design of the interior too.

 Jacobson emailed me a booklet a few months ago on the design of the building.
 Here's how the ceiling is described.
 "The ceiling creates a very powerful feeling of being inside something (like a boat or the belly of a whale!)"
-You can download the complete booklet from Google Docs.
+You can download the [Web Link complete booklet] from Google Docs.

 I thought the design was based on an old European church, but Jacobson's booklet goes on to say, "We found inspiration for this ceiling in those Jewish Synagogues found in Poland, which used a similar approach to create an interior space with a rounded form and low edges within a gabled roof."